eesionline/legsilative_tracking_data_extraction/README.md

 ### 1. Prepare Your Input Document

-Create a `.docx` file (e.g., `congressional_tracking.docx`) containing information about bills and resolutions, following a structure like:
+Create a `.docx` file (SPECIFICALLY NAMED `congressional_tracking.docx`) containing information about bills and resolutions, following a structure like:

 ```
 House: